rhystmorgan/STK-Mint/README.md

 Random - Does the sorting to select an NFT to mint

 NFTs - List of NFTs (just token Names now for Human readable testing, with IPFS Hash)

-## Need To Do -- Completed for V2 along with other improvements

-Create vesting contract to be used as a locking script for (100) reference NFTs instead of Treasury (knownWallet 1) -- Only Accessible by the Treasury Wallet --

-Fix the Script Address Tx issue - Consume all UTxOs at RequestScript Address?

-Add more Validatiion measures to the Minting Script - currently ONLY checks for a script in the TxOut